 Wedding Venue Cost Estimator

-To help get your wedding budget started, we’ve prepared a list of average cost of wedding venue rental estimates to make sure that you’re only looking into options that match your budget.
+To help get your wedding budget started, we’ve prepared a list of the average cost of wedding venue rental estimates to make sure that you’re only looking into options that match your budget.

 - Community or Event Center: $2,000 to $24,000